JohnBarbish/johnbarbish.github.io/_pages/about.md

 ---

 <!-- ## Johnathon (John) Barbish, Ph.D. -->
+- **Visiting Assistant Professor in Engineering at James Madison University, 2024-Present**
-- **Instructor in Mechanical Engineering at Virginia Tech, current**
+- **Instructor in Mechanical Engineering at Virginia Tech, 2023-2024**
 - **Ph.D. in Mechanical Engineering from Virginia Tech, 2018-2023**
 - **B.S. in Mechanical Engineering from Virginia Tech, 2014-2018**
 - **B.S. in Physics from Virginia Tech, 2014-2018**

-I'm Johnathon Barbish, a recent Ph.D. graduate in mechanical engineering at Virginia Tech.
+I'm Johnathon Barbish, a new visiting assistant professor in the Department of Engineering at James Madison University.
 I often go by my nickname John.
-I'm currently looking for new research opportunities while I am teaching as an instructor at Virginia Tech.
-My broad research interest include improving our understanding of complex systems including fluid mechanics and nonlinear dynamics by using tools from statistical mechanics and dynamical systems theory.
+I'm currently learning new teaching methods and pedagogy while at James Madison University.
+I am interested in many aspects of engineering, physics, and mathematics, with a special enjoyment from constructing and developing mathematical models of real systems.
+This has developed into my research into understanding complex systems.
+These complex systems include physics such as solid mechanics, fluid mechanics, and nonlinear dynamics.
+I use tools from statistical mechanics and dynamical systems theory to investigate these systems.

+I am interested in developing new collaborations on research and/or teaching pedagogy.
+If you are interested, please feel free to email me!

 ### Other pages
 - **[Publications](../publications/)** - summaries and links to my research publications with collaborators